Occupational Therapy Burn Fellowship Program

 Fellows will develop excellence in evaluation, intervention, consultation, advocacy, teaching and the integration of current evidence into the patient care they provide.
 They will contribute to the profession through teaching, writing, advocacy and leadership.

-The UNC Health Occupational Health Burn Fellowship is a 12-month program that starts in January.
+The UNC Health Occupational Burn Fellowship is a 12-month program that starts in January.
 The fellow is a full-time employee (with competitive salary and benefits) who works three days per week providing direct patient care and participates in didactic instruction and mentor time two days a week.
 Additionally the fellow completes weekly learning activities in a mixed format (reading, researching, discussion, observation, online posts and teaching).

 Didactic work is organized into learning modules spanning the 12-month fellowship: